charlottekyng/usb-modules-v2/README.md

 	Proceed to regular somatic mutations/CNA calling.
 If you don't have normals captured and sequenced in the same project, find the closest thing from our collection of data.
 Any normal is better than no normal.
 	* make a panel of normal for filtering mutations.

+#### Tumor-only somatic calling (without poolednorm)
+Use `make deepsomatic` to call somatic variants without `poolednorm_bam`.
+You will have to:
+* Set `TUMOR_ONLY = true` in your Makefile.
+* Should not have `sample_sets.txt` in the workdir (as this triggers VCF filtering using the matched normal, causing an error).

+By default, deepsomatic's model will automatically be set to `WES_TUMOR_ONLY` or `WGS_TUMOR_ONLY`.
+If you have FFPE samples, or other sequencing types, you can use other models by setting `DEEPSOMATIC_MODEL` in your Makefile (see https://github.com/google/deepsomatic).

+**Note about `deepsomatic`**: for now it only works in tumor-only mode.
+However, deepsomatic can also be used with a matched normal.
+The pipeline will run it, but it will fail during the VCF depth filtering because deepsomatic does not output the normal sample in the VCF.
+This will be changed in future versions.

 ### Somatic CNA detection